nhcooper123/time-slice/README.md

 * **12-appendix-disparity-tables.Rmd** Produces the detailed disparity outputs tables.
 Currently not in the appendices are they are around 100 pages long!

 ## Other folders
-* `functions/` contains functions required by the code in the `analyses/ folder`.
+* `functions/` contains functions required by the code in the `analyses/` folder.
-* `outputs/` contains all the outputs from the code in the `analyses/ folder` except for the figures and tables which can be found in `manuscript/figures` and `manuscript/tables`.
+* `outputs/` contains all the outputs from the code in the `analyses/` folder except for the figures and tables which can be found in `manuscript/figures` and `manuscript/tables`.
 * `manuscript/` contains the LaTeX version of the manuscript and appendices, plus style template, bibliography, figures and tables.

 ## Checkpoint for reproducibility